Automatic parallelization tool: SequenceL

-SequenceL is a general-purpose functional programming language and auto-parallelizing tool set, whose primary design objectives are performance on multi-core processor hardware, ease of programming, platform portability/optimization, and code clarity and readability.
-Its main advantage is that it can be used to write straightforward code that automatically takes full advantage of all the processing power available, without programmers needing to be concerned with identifying parallelisms, specifying vectorization, avoiding race conditions, and other challenges of manual directive-based programming approaches such as OpenMP.
+SequenceL is a general-purpose functional programming language and auto-parallelizing tool set, which main design objectives are performance on multi-core processor hardware, ease of programming, platform portability/optimization, and code clarity and readability.
+Its main advantage is that it can be used to write straightforward code that automatically exploits all processing power available, without programmers needing to identify parallelisms, specify vectorization, avoid race conditions, and consider other challenges of manual directive-based programming methods such as OpenMP.

 Programs written in SequenceL can be compiled to multithreaded code that runs in parallel, with no explicit indications from a programmer of how or what to parallelize.
 As of 2015, versions of the SequenceL compiler generate parallel code in C++ and OpenCL, which allows it to work with most popular programming languages, including C, C++, C#, Fortran, Java, and Python.
 A platform-specific runtime manages the threads safely, automatically providing parallel performance according to the number of cores available.